 Skip to main content

-This article is about how to track negative outcomes in marketing — specifically losses, disqualifications, and recycles — and how to structure your CRM so that this data actually becomes useful.
+This article explores how to track negative outcomes in marketing, specifically losses, disqualifications, and recycles, and how to structure your CRM so that this data becomes actionable.
+We’ll assume you already have a CRM and a marketing automation platform in place.
+The specific tools matter far less than how you structure and use the data.

 Why You Must Track Negative Outcomes in Marketing